-Psoriasis is an autoimmune condition that attacks the skin and results in painful redness, itching, scaling, bleeding, flaking, and well-defined silvery lesions.
+Psoriasis is an autoimmune condition, where a person’s immune system is mistakenly attacking her or his healthy cells.
+The most common kind, plaque psoriasis, results in painful redness, itching, scaling, bleeding, flaking, and well-defined silvery lesions.

-According to the National Psoriasis Foundation, two to three percent of us will develop this disease in our lifetime.
+According to the National Psoriasis Foundation, two to three percent of us will develop this skin condition in our lifetime.
 People who live with psoriasis often face social, professional, and romantic rejection and isolation.
 This can lead to embarrassment, depression, inactivity, and low self-esteem.

 “The skin is the largest organ of the body,” says Dr. Paolo Romanelli, a dermatologist with the University of Miami Health System who specializes in psoriatic disease.
 “When 60 to 70% of your body is covered with lesions, everyone can see it.
 The appearance of these lesions, which are called plaques, is the cause of the social stigma.